When you're an offshore RLWT person selling a New Zealand residential property, RLWT is deducted when:

 - The property transfer is by an estate on the death of a person.

 - The seller is a beneficiary of an estate selling/disposing of an inherited property.

 - The seller holds a valid certificate of exemption.

-RLWT is deducted differently for a joint owned property.
-Only the offshore RLWT person will have RLWT deducted from their share of the property sale.
+RLWT is deducted differently for a jointly owned property.
+An offshore RLWT person will only have RLWT deducted from their share of the property sale profit.

 Your withholder can use our RLWT calculator to work out how much to deduct.

 This tool will help a withholder work out the RLWT to deduct and pay to us.Go to this tool